moderndatacompany/dataos.info/docs/learn/dp_foundations2_learn_track/create_semantic_model/index.md

 1. Create SQL scripts for each entity.
 2. Add SQL files to the `sqls` folder.

-??? "customer.sql"

     ```sql
-    # Replace xx with your initials
+    # Replace abc with your initials
     SELECT
         customer_id,
         birth_year,